ganesh250684/TerraformAI-Docs/samples/gcp_ai_report.md

       }
   }
 ```
-→ The configuration allowing public access to the master node is being removed, enhancing security.
+→ The configuration for public access is being removed, enhancing security.

 ```
 + release_channel {
     + channel = "REGULAR"
   }
 ```
-→ The cluster will now follow the regular release channel for updates.
+→ The cluster will now use the regular release channel for updates.

 **Details**
 - **Name**: primary-gke-cluster